 WT: What makes tire selection more complicated with medium-duty trucks compared to light-duties?

-WT: What are the most important factors fleet managers should consider when spec’ing medium-duty tires?
+WT: What are fleet managers' most important factors when spec’ing medium-duty tires?

-MACIK: The two most important variables to consider are the specific application of the vehicle and weight considerations.
+MACIK: The two most important variables to consider are the vehicle's specific application and weight considerations.
 A vehicle that is going to be making deliveries in an urban or suburban environment will have different needs than a dump truck that will be used off-road and cover tough terrain.
-Other considerations include GVWR compatibility, ride-height requirement, over-the-road versus off-road performance and durability, traction, and climate considerations (especially in snowbelt areas).
+Other considerations include GVWR compatibility, ride-height requirement, over-the-road versus off-road performance and durability, traction, and climate considerations (especially in Snowbelt areas).

-WT: What are examples of applications where tire selection makes a considerable impact on performance and operational costs?
+WT: What are examples of applications where tire selection considerably impacts performance and operational costs?

 MACIK: The loss of traction can cause extreme damage to a truck’s driveline and suspension and can cost the company a small fortune over time with recovery fees.
 If a truck is going to spend most of its life in off-road situations, choose an aggressive tread for additional traction in dirt, mud, and — at times — snow.

 WT: What tread design features and other attributes make a tire good for over-the-road (fuel economy) applications versus other application types?

 MACIK: The weight of the truck, the anticipated driving terrain, and the vehicle application will all affect which attributes and design features a fleet manager should consider when choosing tires.
 Variations in any of those variables change the kind of tires to be considered.